NarguSabz/Treep/README.md

 # Treep
-in react-node-app directory run npm install and then npm run dev to start the server in Client directory run npm install and then npm start to start the frontend
+In react-node-app directory run npm install and then npm run dev to start the server.
+In Client directory run npm install and then npm start to start the frontend.